XOR-LIFE/node-production/README.md

 ```
 This command prompts you for a number of things, such as the name and version of your application.
 For now, you can simply hit 'RETURN/ENTER' (In Your Keyboard) to accept the defaults for all of them.

-* Now install Express in the testapp directory and save it in the dependencies list.
-For example:
+* Now install Express in the `testapp` directory and save it in the dependencies list:
 ```
 npm install express --save
 ```
-* In the testapp directory, create a file named index.js and copy in the code below:
+* In the `testapp` directory, create a file named `index.js` and copy in the code below:
 ```
 const express = require('express')
 const app = express()